orionhealth/XBDD/docs/INSTALL.md

 ```

-If you don't have an active profile or a settings.xml file, add this:
+If you don't have an active profile, or a settings.xml file, add this:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <settings>